Catalytic Coagulation: Catalysts with magic masses

-Equations~\eqref{N-mon}--\eqref{c1-N-J} do not admit an exact solution.
-However, we can determine the asymptotic behavior.
+The pair of equations \eqref{N-mon}--\eqref{c1-N-J} do not admit an exact solution but we can determine the asymptotic behavior.
 The analysis is parallel to that given for the case of submonolayer island growth~\cite{BK91,Blackman91,KRB}.
 It turns out (which can be justified a posteriori) that $c_1\to 0$ and $N\to\infty$.
 Hence from \eqref{c1-N-J} we obtain $c_1^2N\simeq J$, so that \eqref{N-mon} has the asymptotic form $\frac{dN}{dt} =\left(\frac{J}{N}\right)^{3/2}$ leading to

+The numerical solution of Eqs.~\eqref{N-mon}--\eqref{c1-N-J} subject to $c_1(0)=N(0)=0$ agrees with the asymptotic behaviors \eqref{cN-mon} and it also demonstrate the initial development of the density of monomers and the total cluster density.
+The asymptotic behaviors \eqref{cN-mon} imply that $c_1^2c\to J$ when $t\to \infty$, and this is also readily confirmed by numerical integration of these equations.